Caren-cheruto/alx-system_engineering-devops/0x02-shell_redirections/README.md

-It is a good file
+Write a script that writes into the file